bait509-ubc/BAIT509/_sources/things_to_know/how.md

 - Maintain a narrative

 You will need to submit the data, the notebook and an HTML file to be eligible for full marks.

+The group will be assigned randomly among students in the same section.
+Each group will be assigned a mentor (TA) where they can check in their progress on a weekly basis and consult for advice.